 - a.
+In these spans, the sweep is segmented into sub-spans, with interruptions between these subspans.
+These can be prevented by setting the Phase Noise Optimize key to Fast Tuning. - b.
 There is an interruption in the tracking of the video output before each sweep.
-During this interruption, the video output holds instead of tracks for a time period given by approximately 1.8/RBW. - b.
+During this interruption, the video output holds instead of tracks for a time period given by approximately 1.8/RBW. - c.
 There is an interruption in the tracking of the video output during alignments.
 During this interruption, the video output holds instead of tracking the envelope of the RF input signal.
-Alignments may be set to prevent their interrupting video output tracking by setting Auto Align to Off. - c.
+Alignments may be set to prevent their interrupting video output tracking by setting Auto Align to Off. - d.
 Setting Auto Align to Off usually results in a warning message soon thereafter.
-Setting Auto Align to Partial results in many fewer and shorter alignment interruptions, and maintains alignments for a longer interval. - d.
+Setting Auto Align to Partial results in many fewer and shorter alignment interruptions, and maintains alignments for a longer interval. - e.
 If video output interruptions for Partial alignments are unacceptable, setting the analyzer to External Trigger without a trigger present can prevent these from occurring, but will prevent there being any on-screen updating.
-Video output is always active even if the analyzer is not sweeping. - e.
-Compatibility with the HP/Agilent 8560 and 8590 families, and the ESA and PSA, is similar in most respects. - f.
+Video output is always active even if the analyzer is not sweeping. - f.
 This section of specifications shows compatibility of the Screen Video function with HP 8566-Series analyzers.
 Compatibility with ESA and PSA analyzers is similar in most respects. - g.
-Early HP 8566-family spectrum analyzers had a 140 $\Omega$ output impedance; later ones had 190 $\Omega$ .
-The specification was <475 $\Omega$ .
-The Analog Out port has a 50 $\Omega$ impedance if the analyzer has Option B40, DP2, or MPB.
-Otherwise, the Analog Out port impedance is nominally 140 $\Omega$ . - h.
-The HP 8566 family had LL (lower left) and UR (upper right) controls that could be used to calibrate the levels from the video output circuit.
-These controls are not available in this option. - i.
-The delay between the RF input and video output shown in Delay on page 208 is much higher than the delay in the HP 8566 family spectrum analyzers.
+The HP 8566-series analyzer(s) did not have alignments and interruptions that interrupted video outputs, as discussed above. - h.
+The location of the boundaries between harmonic mixing bands is different between the HP 8566-series analyzer(s) and this analyzer.
+Also, this analyzer uses segmented sweeps for spans between 2.5 and 10 MHz. - i.
+The HP 8566-series analyzer(s) did not have FFT sweeps.
+This analyzer compatibility is improved if the sweep type is set to Manual and Swept. - j.
+Early HP 8566-series analyzer(s) had a 140Ω output impedance; later ones had 190Ω .
+The specification was 475Ω .
+The Analog Out port has a 50Ω impedance. - k.
+The HP 8566-series analyzer(s) had LL (lower left) and UR (upper right) controls that could be used to calibrate the levels from the video output circuit.
+These controls are not available in this option. - l.
+The delay between the RF input and video output shown in Delay on page 254 is much higher than the delay in the HP 8566-series analyzer(s).
 The latter has a delay of approximately 0.554/RBW + 0.159/VBW.

-Option YAS - Y-Axis Screen Video Output Other Y-Axis Screen Video Output Specifications Keysight X-Series Signal Analyzer N9020A
+Option YAV - Y-Axis Video Output Other Y-Axis Video Output Specifications